 #5: Cat’s Claw

 This herb has a lot of bark, not meow!
 Okay…that was terrible.
-People in South America have actually used the bark of cat’s claw as a natural remedy for fevers and digestive conditions like dysentery for centuries.
-Cat’s claw has powerful antiviral properties that can be used to help naturally remedy herpes, and early studies show that it may be beneficial for HIV patients.
+People in South America have actually used the bark of cat’s claw as a natural remedy for fevers and digestive conditions, like dysentery, for centuries.
+Cat’s claw has powerful antiviral properties that can be used to help reduce one’s viral load, and early studies show that it may be beneficial for HIV patients, but more research needs to be conducted.

 #7: Olive Leaf